Oluwakemi-moyin/LITA_DB-DATA-ANALYSIS/README.md

    - In Year 2015, the month of MARCH had the highest total Revenue of 4,300,901,520 USD WHILE the month of FEBRUARY had the lowest Total Revenue of 4,017,994,560 USD.

 2. Regional Performance
    - In 2014, North East brought in the the highest total revenue of 12,489,746,040 USD followed by South West.
-However, North Central brought in the lowest total revenue of 4,318,864,800 USD.
+However, North Central brought in the lowest total revenue of
+     4,318,864,800 USD.
    - In 2015, North East brought in the the highest total revenue of 6,152,217,480 USD followed by South West.
-However, North Central brought in the lowest total revenue of 2,170,467,840 USD.
+However, North Central brought in the lowest total revenue of
+     2,170,467,840 USD.

 3. Revenue Distribution
    - The line of business that brought the bulk of revenue is the Service plan bringing in 71.02% of the total Revenue.
 While Printer sale brought in 8.29% which is the lowest % of total revenue.
    - Revenue is not evenly distributed among the regions.
 With North East and South West bringing in the bulk of revenue for the company compared to other regions.
+   - In 2014, the Company's total revenue was 4746.46% more than the Target of 1billion usd for the year.
+It met the target and exceeded by 2356.74% in Year 2015.
 4. Strategic Implication
    - The company generates more Revenue from the Service Plan compared to other line of businesses.
    - Printer sales generated the lowest total revenue.